-and other substance use disorders, research is emerging now to used sensed data to predict craving [13,18], alcohol [15,27–29], cannabis [16], or opioid use [14], and lapses/relapse [14,30,31].
+and other substance use disorders, there is emerging research on using sensed data to predict craving [13,18]; alcohol [15,27-29], cannabis [16], or opioid use [14]; and lapses/relapse [14,30,31].
 Personal sensing measures or risk indicators may be shared, with patient consent, to health care providers to allow for cost-effective, targeted allocation of limited mental health resources to patients with the greatest or most urgent need [32].
-Personal sensing has the potential to support precision mental health care by adapting and timing interventions based on characteristics of the patient and the moment in time [33–35].
-To be clear, these applications of personal sensing are currently aspirational rather than available for clinical implementation today.
-However, clinical research is advancing us rapidly toward these goals [14,30,36].
+Personal sensing has the potential to support precision mental health care by adapting and timing interventions based on characteristics of the patient and the moment in time [33-35].
+These applications of personal sensing are currently aspirational rather than available for clinical implementation.
+However, clinical research is advancing rapidly toward these goals [14,30,36].

-Mental health research and applications with emerging, often more passively sensed, novel data streams like geolocation and cellular communications are still nascent.
-This research has predominantly involved “proof-of-concept” studies that typically include only healthy controls or other convenience samples rather than people with psychiatric disorders [16,17].
-It has also often used very small sample sizes and/or short monitoring periods [15,16,18].
-Recent reviews of this emerging literature have highlighted gaps in reporting on participant exclusions, attrition, and adherence that are necessary to assess selection biases and feasibility of these more novel personal sensing methods [37–39].
+Mental health research and applications with emerging, often more passively sensed, novel data streams such as geolocation and cellular communications are still nascent.
+This research has predominantly involved proof-of-concept studies that typically include only healthy controls or other convenience samples rather than people with psychiatric disorders [16,17].
+It has also often used very small sample sizes or short monitoring periods [15,16,18].
+Recent reviews of this emerging literature have highlighted gaps in reporting on participant exclusions, attrition, and adherence that are necessary to assess selection biases and the feasibility of these novel personal sensing methods [37-39].

 Acceptability of Personal Sensing

-Further development and use of personal sensing necessitates better understanding of its acceptability to research participants and patients targeted for mental health applications.
+Further development and use of personal sensing necessitates a better understanding of its acceptability to research participants and patients targeted for mental health applications.
 Will individuals consent to the use of personal sensing methods?
-Will they opt-in to allow for passive measurement methods?
-Can they sustain the behaviors necessary for active measurement methods for longer periods of time?
-Do they perceive specific personal sensing methods as burdensome or dislike them?
-Answers to these questions about the acceptability of personal sensing methods are central to its feasibility
+Will they opt in to allow passive measurement methods?
+Can they sustain the behaviors necessary for active measurement methods for longer periods?
+Do they perceive specific personal sensing methods to be burdensome or dislike them?
+Answers to these questions about the acceptability of personal sensing methods are central to their feasibility

 for both mental health research and applications.

-The acceptability of a personal sensing method may be influenced by the degree of active effort required from the participant or patient to collect the raw data (i.e., the method’s assessment burden) and other factors (e.g., the sensitivity of the data collected).
-As such, acceptability may vary across different personal sensing methods and comparisons across methods within the same individuals are thus warranted.
-Furthermore, comprehensive assessment of both behavioral measures (e.g., adherence) and subjective perceptions of acceptability may better anticipate potential issues for recruitment, consent, adherence, and attrition when they are used for either research or clinical applications.
+The acceptability of a personal sensing method may be influenced by the degree of active effort required from the participant or patient to collect the raw data (ie, the method’s assessment burden) and other factors (eg, sensitivity of the data collected).
+As such, acceptability may vary across different personal sensing methods, and comparisons across methods within the same individuals are thus warranted.
+Furthermore, a comprehensive assessment of both behavioral measures (eg, adherence) and subjective perceptions of acceptability may better anticipate potential issues for recruitment, consent, adherence, and attrition when they are used for either research or clinical applications.

 Much of what is known about the acceptability of personal sensing is limited to EMA.
-Studies that have accessed participants’ perceptions of EMA methods have generally concluded that it is acceptable to participants from both non-clinical and clinical samples [40–44].
-Similarly, participants display moderate or better adherence with respect to response rates even with relatively high sampling density (e.g., 6 – 9 daily assessments) [40,45,46].
-However, these studies generally assessed participants’ perceptions and adherence over short monitoring periods (i.e., 2 – 6 weeks).
-Less is known about the use of EMA over longer duration monitoring periods (e.g., months) as would be necessary for clinical applications.
+Studies that have assessed participants’ perceptions of EMA methods have generally concluded that they are acceptable to participants from both nonclinical and clinical samples [40-44].
+Similarly, participants displayed moderate or better adherence with respect to response rates, even with a relatively high sampling density (eg, 6-9 daily assessments) [40,45,46].
+However, these studies generally assessed participants’ perceptions and adherence over short monitoring periods (ie, 2-6 weeks).
+Less is known about the use of EMA over longer monitoring periods (eg, months), as would be necessary for clinical applications.